Nothing Virtual About It: How Digital Tools Are Improving Farmers’ Lives

 I’m always interested in people’s perceptions of agriculture.
 For some, it’s an image straight out of American Gothic, the 1930 painting depicting a pitchfork-wielding farmer and wife, standing stoically in front of their home.
 For others, it’s a highly mechanized operation full of tractors and large equipment.
 Such polarized visions suggest that farms must be either large and high-tech, or small and low-tech.
 But such images are misleading.
 Just as people from all walks of life are using smartphones, farms of all sizes are adopting digital technologies to protect their crops and livelihoods.

-I recently participated in the Wall Street Journal’s Global Food Forum, an annual event that brings industry leaders together to discuss the issues and opportunities facing agriculture.
+In 2018, I participated in the Wall Street Journal’s Global Food Forum, an annual event that brings industry leaders together to discuss the issues and opportunities facing agriculture.
 I was asked to give my views on data-driven farming and address whether digitalization is a genuine breakthrough, or just a lot of hype.
 As the head of one of the world’s largest agricultural companies, I can say with certainty that digital tools will transform agriculture and improve the way small and large farms do business, both economically and environmentally.
 In fact, it’s already happening.

 Most people think of farming in its simplest form – planting, growing and harvesting – without realizing that delivering food from the field to the table is extraordinarily complex.
 Differences in climate, soils, water, nutrients and pests occur not only between fields, but also within them.
 Before a crop is even harvested, farmers must consider its storage and distribution, while dealing with volatile markets and prices.
 Since these challenges can vary greatly from place to place, a “one size fits all” management approach won’t work for every farmer.
 And that’s where digitalization can make a real difference.